The first incarnation of Don The Beachcomber's was across from the Royal Hawaiian Hotel, at the Queen's Royal Gardens.

 This first Don's lasted 10 years which is how long his original lease was for.

-Don the Beachcomber moved to the International Market Place, a short distance away, after it was built sometime in 1957, and this was on a new lease of 17 acres.
+Don the Beachcomber moved to the International Market Place, a short distance away, around 1956, and this was on a new lease of 17 acres.

 This version of Don's had the famous Dagger Bar with walls covered in Don's collection of daggers he had picked up during his travels.